openedx-unsupported/devstack/README.rst

    **NOTE:** This command will bring up both MySQL 5.6 and 5.7 databases until all services are upgraded to 5.7.

-   **NOTE:** If you are looking for instructions for NFS, see :ref:`Deprecated MacOS performance improvements`.

 #.
 Start the desired services.
 This command will mount the repositories under the
    ``DEVSTACK_WORKSPACE`` directory.